DataLab: A Unified Platform for LLM-Powered Business Intelligence: Conclusion

 \section{Conclusion}

-In this paper, we present \name, a unified platform for business intelligence that combines an LLM-based agent framework with a computational notebook interface. \name \space features a domain knowledge incorporation module, an inter-agent communication mechanism, and a cell-based context management strategy.
-These components enable seamless integration of LLM assistance with user customization, making \name \space well-suited for practical BI scenarios.
-Extensive experiments on both research benchmarks and real-world business datasets demonstrate the effectiveness of \name.
+This paper introduces \name, a unified BI platform that combines an LLM-based agent framework with a notebook interface. \name \space features a domain knowledge incorporation module, an inter-agent communication mechanism, and a cell-based context management strategy.
+These components enable seamless integration of LLM assistance with user customization, making \name \space well-suited for practical BI scenarios. \name \space has proven effective on both research benchmarks and real-world business datasets from Tencent.